Sanian-Creations/video_speedup_hotkeys/README.md

 * A - Video speed +1 (hold shift for +0.25)
 * D - Video speed -1 (hold shift for -0.25)
 * S - Skip ahead by 1:27 seconds, for skipping past intros
+* Shift + S - Toggle pitch preservation.
+Pitch preservation is on by defualt.
+(Example: with pitch preservation off, sped up videos will get higher pitched.)

 ## Versioning scheme
 Versioning scheme is MAJOR.MINOR.PATCH.MATCH